 Since this credit is nonrefundable, it can only reduce your tax liability.
 For example, if the tax you owe amounts to $500 and your credit is $1,000, you can reduce your tax liability to zero, but will not receive the additional $500 in a refund check.
 But keep in mind that your tax liability is not the same as what you owe in taxes when you fill out your return.
 For example, if you paid all the tax you owe during the year and reduce your tax liability by claiming the saver’s credit, you could receive a refund of the taxes you overpaid.

-If you’ve taken any distributions from your retirement accounts in the past three years, you must first subtract those from the amount that you contributed this year before continuing with the worksheet – this measure has been instituted to prevent abuse of the credit.
-As long as you haven’t withdrawn any amounts in the past few years, you can use the first $2,000 you contributed this year to calculate your credit.
+In most cases, if you’ve taken distributions from your retirement accounts in the past three years, your eligible contribution amount this year will be reduced.
+To determine the eligible amount, subtract your distributions from the amount that you contributed this year before continuing with the worksheet.
+This measure has been instituted to prevent abuse of the credit.

 If your income is above the limit for the saver’s credit, you may still know someone who can benefit from it.
 Adult children who are no longer dependent have an opportunity to get a lot out of the saver’s credit, but probably aren’t aware of it.
 For example, if your son or daughter is no longer a full-time student, isn’t your dependent, and meets the income restrictions, this credit can help him or her afford to save for retirement.